Artificial

 You can choose three levels of time limit and three levels of difficulty based on the number of shuffles the computer makes before letting you play.

 Although the original issue of The Basic Idea did not include them, the disc now also includes several games from Amstrad Action and Amstrad Computer User magazines, some of which are shown below.
-They also draw extensively upon the techniques in this book and have their code unprotected for you to investigate.
+They also draw extensively on the techniques in this book and have their code unprotected for you to investigate.

 Screenshot of Wallbuster